pratham-kundan/rsocket-grpc-benchmark/README.md

 [Some details here](https://gabby-salute-8bc.notion.site/Intern-Presentation-4fcc61d97c7b44f59d36653b9f57e30f)

+### Server

+(Change server port in application.properties)

 To run the rsocket-server use:
 `./gradlew :rsocket-server:bootRun`

-To run the benchmark for rsockets use:

-`./gradlew :rsocket-client:runBm`

 To run the grpc-server use:
 `./gradlew :grpc-server:bootRun`

+### Benchmarks

+(Change server host and port in application.properties.
+Class under benchmark can be changed in teh respective runner classes )

+To run the benchmark for RSockets use:
+`./gradlew :rsocket-client:runBm`

-To run the benchmark for rsockets use:
+To run the benchmark for gRPC use:
 `./gradlew :grpc-client:runBm`

+### Requirements

-(Requires a running mongodb instance to run the database related benchmarks.)
+* A running mongodb instance to run the database related benchmarks (change db connection in application.properties)

-Made in java-17.0.7 gradle 8.1.1
+* java-17.0.7

+## Benchmarking
+Benchmarks are present in the `JMHBenchmarks` package in both of `rsocket-client` and `grpc-client`.

+Benchmarking suites exist as classes contains 4 benchmark functions executed on 10, 20, 50 and 100
+threads respectively.
+This was managed by the `@Thread` annotation of JMH.

+PS : `CustomBenchmarks` package contains benchmarks run by the `custom-bench` sub-project.
+They exist just to verify the throughput from JMH and are not used in the results.

+## Results
+Result graphs and visualisation python scripts present in : `./Results`

+Benchmarks were run with the server as a local process and also as a containerized process.
+Graphs for both are present in respective folders